nikouu/GameboyColour-Decolouriser/README.md

 	- Decolourises a Gameboy Color image into a Gameboy image.

 ### Building
-This project targets .NET 6.
+This project targets .NET 7 Preview 7+.

 If you want to build and run yourself either:
 1. Open the `.sln` in Visual Studio 2022 (or higher)
 1. Use `dotnet run Decolourise <input> <output>` in the directory with the `.sln`.

+### Publishing
+`dotnet publish -c Release -r win-x64 --self-contained`

+Or change `win-x64` to any other [RID](https://docs.microsoft.com/en-gb/dotnet/core/rid-catalog).

 ## Why tho?